-- HIIT (High Intensity Interval Training) does not comply to the regular fat burning heart rate zones.
+- HIIT (High-Intensity Interval Training) does not comply with the regular fat burning heart rate zones.
 This is an exception!
 Remember, do NOT work past your max heart rate!

 To determine your maximum heart rate, subtract your age from 220.
 For example, a 30-yr old would have a maximum heart rate of 220 – 30 = 190.

 The following percentages should be applied to find your target heart rate zones:

 - Target Heart Rate Zone: 65% – 85%

 - Fat Burning Zone: 50% – 65%